palasthotel/blockX/public/README.txt

 == Changelog ==

+= 1.1.0 =
+* Feature: You may remove blockx blocks in collect action now

 = 1.0.12 =
 * Bugfix: Again fixed performance issues with tax query widget and several thousand terms